 1st Generation : Group HQ to Clusters of Posts by Landline

-At either end of the Group to Post circuit dedicated pairs of wires carried the circuit to the nearest telephone exchange.
+At either end of the group to post circuit, dedicated pairs of wires carried the circuit to the nearest telephone exchange.
 The remaining part of the circuit normally consisted of one or more switched lines.
 In peacetime these carried ordinary public telephone calls between telephone exchanges.
-For Royal Observer Corp exercises, or in time of a war, these emergency circuits were switched over for ROC use.
-These were known as an 'Emergency Circuit' as they were to be used in an emergency.
+For Royal Observer Corp exercises, or in time of war, these emergency circuits were switched over for ROC use.
+These were known as an 'Emergency Circuit' as they were to be used in an emergency only.
 On a post's drill night they were not switched, so there was no way to communicate between Group HQ and Posts.

 At manual switching points, firstly a 'Busy' key stopped the line being used for telephone calls, if a call was in progress on the line to be switched, a small lamp flashed until it completed.
 When the lamp glowed steadily, coloured pegs were moved from the 'normal' to the 'switched' position.
 This was fraught with problems as it was very easy to misoperate the switching for each ROC exercise

-In the example above Henley-in-Arden post has a private circuit NM2619 to its local exchange where it is switched onto the Birmingham (BM) - Henley (HHX) circuit No. 101 and there it is switched into the the teeing point.
-Inkberrow has a private circuit NM2622 to its local exchange where it is switched onto the Evesham (EV) - Inkberrow (IBW) circuit No. 13.
-That circuit is switched at Evesham to the Birmingham - Evesham circuit No. 68 at the Birmingham end it is switched into the teeing point.
+In the example above, Henley-in-Arden post has a private circuit NM2619 to its local exchange where it is switched onto the Birmingham (BM) - Henley (HHX) circuit No. 101, at the Birmingham end it is switched into the the teeing point.
+Inkberrow has a private circuit NM2622 to its local exchange where it is switched onto the Evesham (EV) - Inkberrow (IBW) circuit No. 13, this circuit is switched at Evesham to the Birmingham - Evesham circuit No. 68, at the Birmingham end it is switched into the teeing point.
 Likewise for Barford but its intermediate switching point is Leamington Spa (LG).
-Bromsgrove, Redditch are teed at Worcester onto a single circuit to Birmingham.
+The circuits from Bromsgrove and Redditch are teed at Worcester onto a single circuit to Birmingham.

-At Birmingham the four switched circuits from Henley in Arden, Evesham, Worcester and Leamington are teed together and switched to the Birmingham (BM) - Oxford (OF) circuit No. 56.
-At Oxford, the Birmingham 56 circuit is switched to HC5056 a private circuit to Oxford ROC Group building.
-Switching of only this one Emergency Circuit EC20338 has taken 9 circuits out of service that are usually used for normal telephone calls.
+At Birmingham the four switched circuits from Henley in Arden, Evesham, Worcester and Leamington are all teed together and switched to the Birmingham (BM) - Oxford (OF) circuit No.56: At Oxford, the Birmingham No.56 circuit is switched to HC5056 a private circuit to Oxford ROC Group building.
+Switching of only this one Emergency Circuit EC20338 has taken 9 lines out of service that are usually used for normal telephone calls.

 1st Generation Group Headquarters to Master Posts by Radio

 As a standby to the line communications between the cluster and Group HQ, the master post in each cluster was equipped with a VHF wireless set.
-One post at least could still pass it reading to Group.
+One post at least in the cluster could still pass its reading to Group.
 If the fault affected the line between the cluster teeing point and the Group HQ, all the posts within the cluster would still be able to talk to one another.
-If this happened, the master post would collect reading from all the other posts and relay these through to Group HQ.
+If this happened, the master post would collect readings from the other posts and relay these through to Group HQ.

-The master posts used an 'ATE Countryman' battery operated thermionic valve wireless.
-Plessey purchased Automatic Telephones and Electric Co. ( ATE ) so some posts radio sets may have been badged as Plessey.
-This is radio shown on the page ROC Post Communications accessed from the website menu.
+The master posts used an 'ATE Countryman', a battery operated thermionic valve wireless.
+Plessey purchased Automatic Telephones and Electric Co. ( ATE ), so some posts radio sets may have been badged as Plessey.

 The gallery above shows a number of the Group schemes in detail.
 The arrangement in North Wales Group based at Wrexham was much more complex as it needed to cover a larger geographic area with a hilly terrain.
 This involved no less than six hilltop sites and a chain of radio links back to Wrexham.
-The Wrexham, and more modest two hilltop schemes serving Shrewbury, Coventry and Bedford area schemes can be seen in more detail by clicking into the image on the left.
+The Wrexham, and more modest two hilltop schemes serving Shrewsbury, Coventry and Bedford area schemes can be seen in more detail by clicking into the gallery above.
 The black lines are the radio links between hilltop sites with the transmit frequency at each end of the link.
 The red text is the Transmit and Receive frequencies from the hilltop to the Master Posts.